 The Palm Beach County Chapter meets at 7:00 p.m. on the third Tuesday of every month (unless otherwise noted).
 Until further notice, all meetings will be held virtually.
-A link for the virtual meeting will be posted on this page the morning of the meeting.
+Please open the Zoom link below to attend the virtual meeting.
 We have a great speaker program lined up for you, so make sure you join us.
 Please feel free to contact us if you require additional information.

 The mission of the Florida Native Plant Society is to promote the preservation, conservation, and restoration of the native plants and native plant communities of Florida.

 You are invited to attend a Zoom Chapter Meeting

 Tuesday, April 20, 7:00 p.m.